riceset/Hugo/content/articles/Introduction to Vim.md

 ## Editing
 `edit` or `e` open a file in Vim.
 (On a new tab for example.)

-## d and x difference
-`d` Delete and yank the text.
-`x` Delete something without putting it into the register.

 ## Macros
 Start / Stop recording a macro with `q` on one of Vim’s 26 registers (a-z)